negativa-ai/BLAFS/kubernetes/README.md

 Test your application as much as possible.

-Now stop the deployment by `kubect delete deployment redis-shadow` and retrigger the debloat by using `writepipe redis:7.4.1` in Minikube again.
+Now stop the deployment by `kubectl delete deployment redis-shadow`.

 Restart the deployment, it is using the debloated container image now!